-Situated on the campus of The Masters School, CITYterm is an experienced-based semester program that raises significant questions about the nature of urban life using New York City as its laboratory.
-There is a six-day per week academic schedule that includes interdisciplinary, humanities-intensive honors courses and hour-long blocks of math, science, and foreign language: Algebra II/Trig, Pre-calculus, AP Calculus; levels III, IV, and AP in French, Spanish, and Latin; and Honors Physics.
-The program brings together thirty juniors and seniors from high schools and independent schools from all over the country for this in-residence program.
-For more information, click here.
-To read more about CITYterm, click here
+Situated on the campus of The Masters School, CITYterm is an experience-based semester program that raises significant questions about the nature of urban life, using New York City as its laboratory.
+CITYterm follows a six days per week academic schedule that includes interdisciplinary, humanities-intensive honors courses and hour-long blocks of math, science and foreign language: Algebra II/Trig, Pre-calculus, AP Calculus; levels III, IV and AP in French, Spanish, and Latin; and Honors Physics.
+The program brings together 30 juniors and seniors from high schools and independent schools nationwide for this in-residence program.
+Learn more about CITYterm.

 The Oxbow School in Napa, California, offers a program that places the visual arts at the center of its interdisciplinary, project-based curriculum.
 The program satisfies the academic requirements of college-bound high school students while exposing them to college-level studio arts practice.

 49 Clinton Avenue, Dobbs Ferry, NY 10522 Tel.
 (914) 479-6400 Fax.
 (914) 693-1230